bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

   experienced Linux users.
 If you wish to utilize this method, [continue reading here](#hijack-install-method).

-- Manually partitioning, setting up a bootloader, etc.  This option was required in Bedrock Linux release before hijack installation was supported, and it has been retained for those who wish to continue using it.
+- Manual method: manually partition, set up a bootloader, etc.  This option was required in Bedrock Linux release before hijack installation was supported, and it has been retained for those who wish to continue using it.
   Documentation here is relatively sparse, as the focus for this release has gone towards supporting the new hijack installation method.
 To use this installation method you should already know how to do things such as